GoraNetwork/developer-quick-start/README.md

  * Step-by-step instructions on how to deploy and test it
  * Info on commands and tools for troubleshooting your Gora applications

-All instructions are written and tested for Linux.
+All instructions here are written and tested for Linux.
 Mac users have reported success with most of the tools used here and are welcome to follow this guide at their own risk.
 The reader must be comfortable with using command-line tools, the Algorand blockchain and Python programming.

 ## Prerequisites and environment